Sean Hannity: 2020 election

 After the 2020 election, Hannity amplified false claims of election fraud, including by hosting former Trump lawyer Sidney Powell on his Fox News show, where Powell made unsubstantiated allegations on the topic.
 The House Select Committee on the January 6 Attack investigated what Hannity may have known in advance.
 The committee discovered that, on December 31, 2020, Hannity texted White House chief of staff Mark Meadows, saying, "I do NOT see January 6 happening the way he [Trump] is being told."
 In December 2020, Hannity called for Trump's claims of voter fraud to be investigated by a special prosecutor, despite no credible evidence of such.
 The Washington Post reported in May 2022 that Hannity participated in a conference call days after the 2020 presidential election that focused on strategies for challenging the legitimacy of the vote.
 Other participants on the call included senator Lindsey Graham, Trump personal attorney Jay Sekulow, Oracle Corporation founder Larry Ellison and James Bopp, an attorney for True the Vote.

 Fox News was sued for defamation in 2021 by Dominion Voting Systems, after Hannity and other network hosts and their guests promoted claims the company's voting machines had been rigged against Donald Trump in the 2020 presidential election.
 Shortly after the election, Hannity hosted Trump attorney Sidney Powell, who made such assertions, but Hannity said in a sworn deposition for the Dominion case, "I did not believe it for one second."

-"Deep state"
+Deep State

 Hannity has advocated the "deep state" conspiracy theory.
 It proposes a government officials network is working to hinder the Trump administration.
 He has described the deep state as a "Shadow Government" and "Deep state swamp of Obama holdovers and DC lifers".
 In March 2017, he called for a "purge" of Obama-era bureaucrats and appointees in government.
 In an op-ed for The Wall Street Journal, conservative columnist Bret Stephens disputed Hannity's deep state allegations, saying they were an example of the "paranoid style in politics".
 Later that month, Hannity said NBC News was part of the deep state.
 In May 2017, he reiterated that deep state/intelligence operatives were trying to destroy the Trump presidency.